 Do not convert to “blocks”.

-A guide for working out whether getting solar panels for your house is good financially
+Here’s a guide for working out whether getting solar panels for your house is good financially.
+This page offers:

 - A method of financially evaluating getting panels